 You should not breastfeed if you are HIV-positive because of the chance of passing the HIV virus to your baby.
-One of the active substances in this medicine (emtricitabine) has been found in breast milk at low concentrations.
+At least one of the active substances in this medicine (emtricitabine) have been found in breast milk at low concentrations.
 Talk with your doctor about the best way to feed your baby.